Support Us

 Acceptance: I acknowledge that this has happened, and I cannot change it.

-However, it is important to note that Kubler-Ross’ theory was specific to those facing end of life and imminent death.
+However, it is essential to note that Kubler-Ross’ theory was specific to those facing the end of life and imminent death.

-A study performed by Yale School of Medicine suggest a different point of view.
-Although the data did lend support to the stages of grief, they placed different emphasis on the order, relabeled them to more accurately reflect the research.
-In addition, they substitute the word “stages” with the word “indicators” suggesting that “stages” implies a period of time, leaving one waiting for a period of time to end.
+A study performed by Yale School of Medicine suggests a different point of view.
+Although the data did lend support to the stages of grief, they placed different emphasis on the order and relabeled them to reflect the research more accurately.
+In addition, they substitute the word “stages” with the word “indicators,” suggesting that “stages” implies a period, leaving one waiting for a period to end.

 Yearning